Canon T7i versus Canon 7D II

 Both the T7i and the 7D Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 7D Mark II replaced the earlier Canon 7D, while the T7i followed on from the Canon T6i.

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon T7i or the Canon 7D II – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.